Estevan riot: Resolution

 After a meeting with Royal Commission Counsel, members of both parties signed the following agreement:We, the mine operators and employees in conference at the court-house Estevan, this sixth day of October, 1931, hereby agree that the mines be opened immediately and the men return to work on following conditions, viz.:(1) That this be considered a temporary arrangement pending the findings of the Wylie Royal Commission and the possible drafting of a working agreement between the operators and the men.(2) That committees of employees for each mine be a recognized organization in each mine.(3) That the provisions of the Mines Act be observed in relation to check-weighers.(4) That all water in the roadways and working face be removed by the company and that such places be kept as dry as possible.(5) That the terms of any schedule or agreement finally reached between the operators and the men be made retroactive to the date of re-commencement of work by them.(6) That there shall be no victimization or discrimination against men on account of the strike, particularly in reference to men on the payrolls as at September 7 last.(7) That contract men be employed on an eight-hour basis, face to face, and the company men work nine hours a day.(8) That because of working conditions in the various mines. the removal of slack and questions of overweight be left to negotiations between the operators and the committees of employees.

 Legacy

 The event is still controversial in Estevan.
 The three striking miners killed have the inscription "murdered by RCMP" on their headstone, and locals still alternately erase and restore those words.
 The Saskatchewan Federation of Labour has created a plaque to memorialize the strikers.

+The 1931 strike and ensuing riot were recognized by Parks Canada in June 2026 with a designation of national historical significance through the National Program of Historical Commemoration.